LuisFelipeQuesada/UiPath/UIP_P05/README.md

 # Project 5

-This consist of a simple task in UiPath to make an API call using UIPath.
+This consist of a simple task to make an API call using UiPath.

 **Requirements**
-If not installed; UIPath activity to handle API requests must be added to the project.
+If not installed; UiPath activity to handle API requests must be added to the project.
 It can be obtained by searching: *UiPath.WebAPI.Activities*

 **Steps**